demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ---
 layout: post
-title: javascript-functions
+title: All I know about JavaScript functions
 date: 2019-08-30 08:21 +0100
 ---
-# All about JavaScript functions
+# All I know about JavaScript functions

-Javascript is all just functions.
+JavaScript is all functions.
+It should be called FunctionScript, because it's all about functions.
 Functions are just functions, some call them methods, never call them routines... :D

 ```javascript
 // Function declaration